London fiscal balance: Implications

 The surplus mostly goes to funding expenditure in less wealthy parts of the United Kingdom, such as northern England.
 Reducing the North–South divide via government intervention is popular among both left-wing populists and parts of the Conservative Party.
 In 2019, leading candidates in the upcoming London mayoral election signed a letter expressing support for greater fiscal autonomy for London and other parts of the UK.
 According to Financial Times, "Government spending in London is more focused on factors that create long term growth", with more spending on transportation and scientific research than other regions.
 London spends less on social welfare than other parts of the UK.

 The Times economics editor David Smith suggested that "London bankrolls the UK – and that’s not healthy".
 Smith also wrote that "The challenge is to spread the success of one economically and fiscally successful part of the country, London and the southeast, without damaging it.
 It is a challenge with no easy solutions, as successive governments have found".
 Jack Brown, a researcher for Centre for London, claimed that "the nation would fold" without London tax revenue.
-He advocated decentralization which he saw as beneficial both for London and other areas.
+He advocated decentralisation which he saw as beneficial both for London and other areas.

 According to a 2019, YouGov survey, 60% of British people think that London "gets more than its fair share of public spending", but only 20% of London residents agree.